 How do apprenticeships work?

 Apprenticeships really are a viable alternative to university and you can actually get a degree qualification via the apprenticeship route.
-During an apprenticeship, you’ll combine on the job training with academic study enabling you to get a nationally recognised qualification while earning and developing!
+During an apprenticeship, you’ll mix on the job training with off the job study, allowing you to grow professionally through qualifications and experience.

 What are apprenticeships?